KaMI-tools-project/KaMi-lib/README.md

 * Formats

-    -  integrate other ground truth formats as ALTO XML
+    -  Integrate other ground truth formats as ALTO XML
-    -  integrate other HTR / OCR model formats
+    -  Integrate other HTR / OCR model formats

 * Compute

-    - speed up computing
+    - Speed up computing
-    - integrate the evaluation of the segmentation of an image
+    - Integrate the evaluation of the segmentation of an image

 <!--